rkulla/dotfiles/README.md

 ## Alacritty

 Brew install `alacritty` and it will use my config file automatically.
 No further setup required!
-Use with Tiling Window manager `amethyst`, ideally, so windows will auto-title.
+Optionally use with Tiling Window manager `amethyst`, ideally, so windows will auto-title.

+To change configs, such as the color of the background dynamically, just:

+    alacritty msg config "colors.primary.background='#eff6ef'"

+which means it's all script-able!
+To change tmux's status bar dynamically:

+    tmux source-file ~/.tmux/themes/tokyonight_day.tmux

 ## iterm2

+NOTE: I don't use iterm2 anymore, just alacritty

 Install `Hack Nerd Font` so I can see file-type logos in my terminal: